01 of 10

 Indigo plants were brought to the American colonies and were grown in the deep South for many years but never became the cash crop that many settlers expected because of the special techniques needed to extract and create dye powder for export.
-The crop was replaced by rice and cotton.
+The crop was soon replaced by rice and cotton.

 The leaves are boiled to extract a deep, true blue dye.
 Natural indigo powders can be purchased if the plant is not accessible.Continue to 6 of 10 below.

 Japanese Indigo, Polygonum tinctorium, is also called Dyer's Knotweed.
 It is an annual plant that is started from seed.
 It has a relatively short growing season and can produce enough growth for several dye batches each summer.
 Seed can be saved to grow it again the next year.

 Creating a dye bath from Japanese Indigo takes a number of steps and the addition of household ammonia and sodium hydrosulfite.
 Learn how to make a great deep blue dye from Japanese Indigo at Sheep to Shawl website.Continue to 7 of 10 below.

 Oregon Grape, Mahonia aquifolium, is an evergreen shrub related to the barberry.
 It is not part of the grape family; however, it does produce clusters of blue/purple fruit that look like grapes.